 A Stealth Fighter Comparison

 Russia has been obsessed with chess for generations, but does this interest carry over to warplanes?
 The new Russian Su-75 fighter jet It goes by the nickname “Checkmate”, capitalizing on the allure of the board game.
 Russia hopes to export what it says is a fifth-generation warplane to subsidize its acquisition by its air force.
 It is believed that the Su-75 Checkmate It is built on the Su-57 airframe and is an improvement over competing fourth-generation fighters on the export market.
-Should he of the F-35 program worry about the Su-75?
+Should he of the F-35 program worry regarding the Su-75?
 To find out, I’ll compare and contrast the acquisition status of both fighters.

 Su-75: still not flying